ddiogoo/broker/README.md

 - `auth-manager`: Service responsible for managing the authentication and authorization.
 - `traffic-exchange`: Service responsible for buy or sell a specific asset made available by a broker.
 - `transaction-service`: Service responsible for carrying out transactions through a purchase order and another sales order.

+## Technologies used

+Details of the technologies used will be included in the README of each project created.